RisingTheCreator/peacemyboi/README.md

 Don't fuck it up with her and don't stress on our friendship.
 Some friendships are meant to end for personal growth.
 This was last bit of negativity and toxicity I needed to get out of my life.
+Surely you can admit we have a toxic friendship.
+Now there is no friendship anymore.
-Not going to regret it a single bit.
+Not going to regret it a single bit so.
 Goodbye brotherrrr and don't forget I'm older.
 That makes you my son.